Hech/overfit/README.md

-# overfit - training code generation
+# overfit
+ML training code generator.
 Not ready for use.

 ## Examples
 ```python